310mc/https-310mc.github.io-tl/source/_posts/wedding_march/white_diamond.md

 That’s <em>exactly</em> why it was so painful… I’m awful at coming up with funny responses.

-*Sigh…* I just wanna go back to the dorms already and heal myself through my mascot plushies…
+*Sigh…* I just wanna go back to the dorms already and heal myself through my yuruchara plushies…
 {% endbubble %}

 {% bubble Chiaki grin2 %}